-More than one in seven women, more than 18 million, lived in poverty last year.
+More than one in eight women, more than 16.9 million, lived in poverty last year.
 Poverty rates were particularly high for Black women (21.4 percent), Latinas (18.7 percent) and Native women (22.8 percent).
 Families headed by single mothers (35.6 percent) were 5.4 times more likely than married couple families to live in poverty.
-Nearly six in ten poor children (56.7 percent) lived in female-headed families in 2014.
+Nearly six in ten poor children (59.5 percent) lived in female-headed families in 2015.

 Click on a state below to see how many female-headed families are living in poverty, plus:

 - The share of all women living in poverty

 - The share of Black, Hispanic, Asian, Black, Hispanic, Native American, and white women living in poverty

 - The share of children and of women 65 and older living in poverty

 - You can also download the data for every state here, and see more of NWLC’s analyses of the latest data on women and poverty.

 Source: National poverty rates calculated by NWLC based on 2017 Current Population Survey, Annual Social and Economic Supplement (http://www.census.gov/hhes/www/poverty/).
 State poverty rates calculated by NWLC based on 2016 American Community Survey (http://www.census.gov/acs/www/).
 Dashes indicate unavailable data.
 Female-headed families are families with female householders, no husband present and related children under 18.